RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 + Check email and Campuswire once before each class and once after each class for announcements and other communication.
 + Check the course calendar at least once every 1-2 days to maintain awareness of due dates and other events.
 + Capture all actionable information from course communications into a personal calendar and notes system that you check at least once per day.
 + Maintain updated personal records of your graded work, outside of Blackboard, so you can detect any data entry errors; and bring all such errors to my attention as soon as possible using the Grade Discrepancy Form.
++ Use the Course Grade Checklist to track your progress toward your desired course grade, updating it at least once a week.
 + During meetings, leave your camera on and audio muted unless asking a question.
 If leaving the camera on is an issue, please use a photo of yourself as an avatar when you mute your video.
-+ Bring all
++ When encountering a p
++ Bring all questions, concerns, and issues with the course to the professor --- engage in open communication.
 +

 ## What will each class be like?